-Ring the chime to indicate that the story is over.
+Ring the chime (or pluck the mbira) to indicate that the story is over.

-When you have finished the story, take some time to help the children shape a definition of courage by examining the feelings and actions of the fox in the story.
-In this discussion, you can also guide them to think of and tell about times when they, themselves, took a risk even though it was scary, because they knew it was important to do so.
+When you have finished the story, take some time to help the children shape a definition of courage by examining the feelings and actions of the characters in the story.
+In this discussion, you can also guide them to think of and tell about times when they, themselves, took a risk even though it was scary, because it was the right thing to do.

 Begin with questions about the story: